VJMumphrey/Wonk/README.md

 ﻿## About
 ***Wonk is a security tool meant for competition purposes only.
-This is a work in progress and not meant to be ran in a professional setting.***
+This is a work in progress and NOT meant to be used in a professional setting.***

-It reads the event logs among many things and monitors users and their actions.
+It uses ETW among many things and monitors users and their actions.
 If a user does a bad action their session is *"Wonked"*.
 This was inspired by its predecessor, Bonk, written by Kevin Oubre.
 It can be found here https://github.com/KevOub/bonk.